TheArturthur/CoppermindScraper/Cosmere/Marasi Colms.md

 While studying in university, she reads many of the stories surrounding Wax and Wayne, and comes to look up to them as almost legendary heroes.
 After meeting the pair in person, she is starstruck and becomes eager to prove herself to Wax and find out as much as she can about the real events behind all the stories, though she has many of her idealistic impressions destroyed along the way.
 She impresses Wax in turn with her knowledge and ability to act cool under pressure.
 She develops a strong attraction to Wax; he grapples with feelings of his own for her, but he ultimately decides that his personal history and duty to his house mean that he must proceed with his marriage to Steris and distance himself from Marasi.

   With <<Steris\|Steris>>
-For a while afterward, Wax is somewhat dismissive of Marasi, thinking that she is still attracted to him and undervaluing her crime-fighting abilities, and she develops a certain resentment toward him as a result.
+For a while afterward, Wax is somewhat dismissive of Marasi, thinking that she is still attracted to him and undervaluing her crime-fighting abilities, and she develops some resentment toward him as a result.
 That fades as they work together more, and after Harmony himself chides Wax about it, but she continues to feel overshadowed by him and his accomplishments.
 Despite her often-complicated feelings regarding Wax, she remains able to respect him and work together well with him.

 ### Steris Harms
 Marasi is [[Steris Harms\|Steris's]] illegitimate half sister by Lord Harms.
 Marasi and Steris are not particularly close, having grown up separately -- in fact, Steris doesn't even find out about Marasi until they are teenagers -- but Marasi also doesn't feel any envy for Steris, despite the difference in their upbringings and social status.
 Like many, she does sometimes find it difficult to resist the urge to provoke Steris into feeling uncomfortable, though she feels guilty after doing so.
 While at the temple containing the Bands of Mourning, Steris briefly opens up to Marasi about her love for Wax, and they share an emotional moment, causing Marasi to deeply reevaluate how she thinks about Steris in particular and people in general.